 This is the third edition of our monthly interview with a cadet on the squadron, revealing more about the activities that are available in cadets, and the useful experiences that have helped to develop our cadets' personalities.

-This month, the interviewee is Cadet Kristian Back:
+This month, the interviewee is Cadet (now Corporal) Kristian Back:

 You have only been a cadet for a few months, what made you want to join the squadron?